SoloVid/Thy/README.md

 Thy is a programming language.
 This project implements some tools to work with it.

+Check out the [`docs/` directory](./docs/) for documentation about the language itself.
+The rest of this README will be focused on the code/tooling in this repository.

 ## Repository Structure

 - `bin/` - entrypoints for CLI